Cover Crop Program

 Important Dates and Deadlines

-• Plant mixes containing legumes, forage radish, canola/rape, or oats by October 1, 2024.
+• **NEW** Plant oats and mixes containing legumes, forage radish, or canola/rape by October 10, 2025.

 Fall Management Options

-After becoming well-established, eligible cover crops may be grazed or chopped for on-farm livestock forage.
-Manure may be applied in the fall following Maryland’s nutrient management regulations.
+• After becoming well-established, eligible cover crops may be grazed or chopped for on-farm livestock forage.

 Certification Requirement

-To receive payment, you must certify your cover crop with the Kent Soil and Water Conservation District within one week of planting and by November 12, 2024.
-Cetify late-planted cover crops by November 22, 2024.
-All follow-up documentation must be submitted to KSWCD by December 2, 2024 to recieve payment.
+To receive payment, you must certify your cover crop with the Kent Soil and Water Conservation District within one week of planting and by November 12, 2025.
+In addition, all follow-up documentation must be submitted to KSWCD by December 1, 2025.

 Program Eligibility